spasbelev/HomeAutomation/README.md

 ## Getting Started

-Orange Pi Lite board and the WiringOP library installed on to Orange pi Lite.
+Raspberry pi board and the Wiring Pi.

 ### Prerequisites

-What things you need to install the software and how to install them
+Wiring Pi library for the Raspbery pi GPIO

 ```
-Give examples

 ```

 ### Installing